Public Policy Fellowship Program | CHCI

 • Medical, dental, and vision insurance for the fellow during the program (all premiums paid by CHCI)

-• $100 per month Metro stipend
+• $200 per month Metro stipend

-• $200 Professional Development stipend
+• Professional Development stipend for a one-year subscription of LinkedIn Premium

-• Weekly leadership training, networking and more
+• Weekly leadership development training

 PROGRAM ELIGIBILITY

-• Applicants must have earned a Bachelor’s Degree in any field within three years of the program start date
+• Applicants must have earned a bachelor’s degree in any field within three years of the program start date

 • High academic achievement (preference of 3.0 GPA or higher)